wombleton/gitlaw-nz/acts/R/Rotorua City Geothermal Energy Empowering Act 1967.md

     (2) Any person acting under the authority of the Council may, for the purpose of ascertaining whether geothermal energy supplied from the geothermal works to any land or building is being wasted or misused, enter on such land at any hour of the day or night, or into such building at any time between the hours of 8 o'clock in the forenoon and 6 o'clock in the afternoon of any day; and if such person is refused admittance or obstructed in such examination, the Council may stop the supply of geothermal energy to any such land or building in any manner it thinks fit.

-    (3) Any person may remove any pipe or other apparatus or appliance belonging to him connected with the geothermal works after giving to the Council 14 days' notice in writing of his intention so to do and of the time of such removal, but shall be liable for all damage done to any part of the geothermal works caused thereby, and if any person removes any such pipe or apparatus or appliance without giving such notice he commits an offence and shall be liable on summary conviction to a fine not exceeding 50 pounds, and to pay to the Council for all damage done to the geothermal works by such removal.
+    (3) Any person may remove any pipe or other apparatus or appliance belonging to him connected with the geothermal works after giving to the Council 14 days' notice in writing of his intention so to do and of the time of such removal, but shall be liable for all damage done to any part of the geothermal works caused thereby, and if any person removes any such pipe or apparatus or appliance without giving such notice he commits an offence and shall be liable on conviction to a fine not exceeding $100, and to pay to the Council for all damage done to the geothermal works by such removal.

+    Section 4(3): amended, on 1 July 2013, by [section 413][22] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 5 Council may purchase geothermal works